 - 1. Set back 3 years for teachers - 2.
 No offset for male fire and police - 3.
 Forward one year for female fire and police - 4.
-Set back one year for all general employees and all beneficiaries
+Set back one year for all general employees and all beneficiaries ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-An experience study was performed in 2012 for the period July 1, 2007 through June 30, 2011 which reviewed all economic and demographic assumptions other than mortality.
+An experience study was performed for the period July 1, 2007 through June 30, 2013 which reviewed all economic and demographic assumptions other than mortality.
 Mortality and all economic assumptions were studied in 2014 for the period from July 1, 2009 through June 30, 2013.
-The Total Pension Liability as of June 30, 2014 is based on the results of an actuarial valuation date of July 1, 2014.
+The Total Pension Liability as of June 30, 2016 is based on the results of an actuarial valuation date of July 1, 2016.